tinytag/tinytag/README.md

 - Add 'mime_type' attribute for audio MIME type/codec
 - Add 'is_lossless' attribute to indicate lossless audio
 - Add 'size' attribute to images for size in bytes
-- Add option to disable magic header detection
+- Add option to disable magic byte detection
 - Make XMP metadata available under 'other.xmp' field
 - Make bit depth available for lossy files providing it
 - Add .asf, .ogv and .wmv to list of supported file extensions